Blog Data Science

 • Personalized Push Notifications: Based on RFM segments, PlantSnap sent relevant and contextual push notifications to capture user attention, whether to remind them to use the app or offer an upgrade to a premium subscription.

-• Automated Omni Channel Campaigns: Using CleverTap’s Journeys feature, PlantSnap launched automated omnichannel campaigns that engaged users at optimal times, ensuring new users received value early and re-engaging lapsed users with timely interventions.
+• Automated Omni Channel Campaigns: Using CleverTap’s Journeys feature, PlantSnap launched automated omnichannel campaigns that engaged users at optimal times.
+This ensured that new users received value early and re-engaging lapsed users with timely interventions.

 Impressive Results